EV Landshut: Landshut Cannibals in the 2nd Bundesliga (since 2003)

 In the 2004-05 preliminaries the team qualified for the playoffs.
 In the quarterfinals they were knocked out by derby opponent EV Regensburg.
 The following season the club signed among others Daniel Naud as coach and goalie Martin Cinibulk.
 The powerful squad was ranked second in the first round.
 Understandably management, players and fans were heavily disappointed as the team was defeated by underdog Dresdner Eislöwen in seven games.
 Strangely enough the EVL celebrated walkovers in the home games (7-1, 7–1, 4-1), while losing narrowly away.
 The team lost the final game in Landshut 4–1.
 In the 2006–07 season the Cannibals knocked out the Schwenninger Wild Wings, but were swept by Wolfsburg in the semifinals.

 In the 2007-08 pre-season coach Andreas Brockmann formed a powerful team consisting of Brent Walton, Brandon Dietrich, and Peter Abstreiter and kept most of the regulars.
 The second placing in the preliminaries got fans and team in the right mood for a successful playoff season.
 In the quarterfinals the team defeated the Bietigheim Steelers 4–1, and swept Heilbronn in the semifinals.
 The Cannibals entered a 2nd Bundesliga final round for the second time since 2004.
 Although the team's opponent, the Kassel Huskies, had a budget twice the amount of Landshut's, the finals were close.
 Winning the first game 1–0 in Kassel, the team lost the following two encounters (0-6 and 0-5).
-In the fourth game the Cannibals cleared 5-4 OT.
-The final game was not finished until Drew Bannister shot Kassel to the championship and promotion to the DEL in overtime.
+In the fourth game the Cannibals won 5-4 in OT.
+The final game was not finished until Drew Bannister lifted Kassel to the championship and promotion to the DEL in overtime.

-In the 2008–09 season the financial background was not that bright, so that the fifth rank after the preliminaries was a good result.
+In the 2008–09 season the financial background was not that bright, so fifth place after the preliminaries was a good result.
 Ben Cottreau (top-scorer with 59 points) was a lucky pull, and Tom Kühnhackl made his debut in professional hockey.
 Unfortunately the team was defeated in the quarterfinals by EV Ravensburg in six games.
-The 2009-10 preliminaries were finished on the fifth rank again.
+The 2009-10 preliminaries resulted in a fifth place finish again.
 Even young forwards Tom Kühnhackl and Tobias Rieder, who left for Canada after that season, could not prevent a loss against Bietigheim in the playoff quarterfinals.